 Hilly homes: Wild goats and sheep are native to Asia, the Middle East, Central Europe, and North America.
 Most, such as takins, serows, and tahrs, thrive in hilly, mountainous regions.
 Others, such as desert bighorn sheep and Nubian ibex, are at home in desert areas.

 All goats and sheep are primarily grazers and ruminants—cud chewers, that is.
-A four-chambered stomach contains fermenting bacteria and protozoans that help break down the tough grasses and other plants these animals eat.
-While at rest, the animals bring food back up from the first stomach chamber and chew it, grinding it with their cheek teeth.
+A four-chambered stomach contains fermenting bacteria and protozoans that help break down the tough grasses and other plants they eat.
+While at rest, they bring food back up from the first stomach chamber and chew it, grinding it with their cheek teeth.
 Then they swallow their food a second time for more thorough digestion.